|Research Foundation of Southern California, La Jolla

 orienting order-disorder transitions in time.
 In particular, it orients order-order transitions in the direction

 of decreasing complexity.
-Departures from order-order transitions, illustrated by random errors in replication, were, as long recognized, integral to the acquisition of complexity during evolution.
+In view of this restriction, departures from order-order transitions, illustrated by

+mutations in replication, were clearly integral to the acquisition of complexity during evolution.

 Emergence of Life- DNA in the deepest branching